kartoza/docker-pg-backup/scenario_tests/README.md

 Explanations:

 Host level test script is used to setup the docker service, then run the unit test when the service is ready.
-You can copy paste from existing `collations` for generic script.
+You can copy paste from existing `restore` for generic script.

 `docker-compose.yml` file should mount your `tests` directory and provides settings needed by the service that are going to be tested.

 `tests` directory contains the actual test script that will be run from *inside* the service.
-For example, in `collations` scenario `test.sh` (service level scripts) will start python unittest script with necessary variables.
+For example, in `restore` scenario `test.sh` (service level scripts) will start python unittest script with necessary variables.

 Add your scenario to travis config: